industrial-edge/simatic-ax-trace-diagnostics-getting-started/docs/Documentation.md

 The HMI interface can be also downloaded/simulated for better understanding of demo Tank application workflow.

-## Configuration of connection to MTT Databus
+## Configuration of connection to MQTT Databus

 Open the application SIMATIX AX Trace Diagnostics, click on the button Settings and then on the button Edit under MQTT Connection Status.